trxe/notes-blog/content/language-sound-patterns/4_Vowels.md

 ## Dimensions

+How to count how many degrees are required?
+Find the number of coinciding

 ### Height/Backness

-The [i e a o u] may not be the same as Jones' cardinal vowels.A
+The [i e a o u] will probably not be the same as Jones' cardinal vowels.

 -  If the vowel system is small/basic, the "space" each vowel occupies before they become indistinguishable is large
 -  Vowel height is the **most important** parameter in describing vowels